nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Autocomplete
 #### Feature flaw
-Currently the autocomplete simply checks that the given prefixes and its parameters are valid, however for the `add` feature, the autcomplete doesn't check for the presence of the compulsory `n/NAME` input which leads users to believe that their input (without `n/NAME`) is valid.
+Currently, the autocomplete simply checks that the given prefixes and its parameters are valid, however for the `add` feature, the autocomplete doesn't check for the presence of the compulsory `n/NAME` input which leads users to believe that their input (without `n/NAME`) is valid.
 Following the requirements of the `add` feature, we plan to improve autocomplete by ensuring it checks for `n/NAME`.

 ### Find/Filter